Apple MacBook Air with M5 chip launched in India: Everything in 5 points

-Apple has refreshed its MacBook lineup once again, and this time the spotlight is on the new MacBook Air with the M5 chip.
-Positioned as the more “affordable” option in Apple’s current laptop range, the M5 MacBook Air brings performance upgrades without changing much on the outside.
+Apple has updated its MacBook lineup once again, and this time the spotlight is on the new MacBook Air with the M5 chip.
+As rumoured even before the launch, it comes as the more “affordable” option in Apple’s current laptop range, the M5 MacBook Air brings performance upgrades without changing much on the outside.
+This latest addition comes after a day of the iPhone 17e and iPad Air with M4 launch, as Apple is actively revealing new products this week.
 Also Read: Tim Cook teases multi-day Apple launch event in March: iPhone 17e, MacBook Pro, more

-If you’re wondering what’s actually new here, check everything here in five simple points.
+If you’re wondering what’s actually new here with MacBook Air, check everything here in five simple points.
 Also Read: Cheaper MacBook In The Works?
 Apple May Use iPhone Chip To Cut Costs

 The biggest upgrade is obviously the M5 processor.
 Apple says it features a faster 10-core CPU and a next-generation GPU.
 Each GPU core now includes a Neural Accelerator, aimed at handling AI-based tasks more efficiently.
 Also Read: Last-Chance Black Friday Laptop Deal: MacBook Air M4 Price Crashes By Rs 13,910 On Croma